MichalSmyk/CV/README.md

 ### Michal Smyk

 --------------------------------------------
-Eager to pivot into the tech industry, I am an adaptable problem solver with a passion for understanding complex systems.
+I am an autodidact with a passion for problem-solving.
+During the 2020 lockdown, I started coding for fun and this hobby has led me to do a Software Engineering bootcamp with Makers Academy in 2022.
 My background has shaped me into a versatile professional, equipped with a unique skill set ideal for tech-oriented roles.
-I'm fascinated by how software functions and am driven to leverage it to simplify everyday tasks.
-Skilled at identifying issues and transforming them into actionable solutions, I prioritize user experience.
+I'm fascinated by how software functions and I enjoy developing applications to simplify everyday tasks.
 With proven leadership and communication skills, honed from prior customer service and team management roles, I am prepared to contribute to software engineering.
-Committed to continuous learning, I am excited to bring my capabilities to a new career in the tech industry.
+Committed to continuous learning, I am excited to bring my capabilities to a new career in the tech industry

 --------------------------------------------